Discover England Fund

 Original target audience: German cultural explorer’s 25-49 years, consumer and trade

 Who is involved: Numerous destinations along the A1 route (from Hertfordshire to Northumberland)

 Packaging up well-known destinations with those that are off-the beaten track the project will develop itineraries that include attractions, accommodation options, places to eat and activities to provide a rich cultural and quintessentially English experience.

-In Year 5 of the fund, this project will refocus to support domestic tourism activity and support businesses in their recovery, giving the opportunity to extend their season and attract new audiences in the wake of COVID-19.
-It will capitalise on the fact that driving will be a popular form of transport will also integrate cycling.
-Activity focuses on on-boarding businesses to TXGB to increase the bookability of the product.
-A programme of product development is proposed to ensure that businesses are recaptured and reintegrated onto the route and then broaden and deepen the product offer.
+In Year 5 of the fund, this project refocussed to support domestic tourism activity and support businesses in their recovery, giving the opportunity to extend their season and attract new audiences in the wake of COVID-19.
+It capitalised on the fact that driving became a popular form of transport and will also integrated cycling.
+Activity focussed on on-boarding businesses to TXGB to increase the bookability of the product.

 For more information visit www.explorersroad.com